 Reflexes are usually normal.

-Tests are not usually specific for secondary parkinsonism.
-However, they may be used to confirm or rule out other disorders that can cause similar symptoms.
+Tests may be ordered to confirm or rule out other problems that can cause similar symptoms.

 Treating underlying conditions such as stroke or infections can reduce symptoms.

-Many of the medications used to treat this condition can cause severe side effects.
-Monitoring and follow-up by the health care provider are important.
+If symptoms make it hard to do everyday activities, the doctor may recommend medicine.
+Medicines used to treat this condition can cause severe side effects.
+It is important to see the doctor for check-ups.
 Secondary parkinsonism tends to be less responsive to medical therapy than Parkinson's disease.
-However, medications are worth trying if the cause of the condition is not treatable.

 - Difficulty swallowing (eating)